Masaru2/pokejp/README.md

 * Fixed The "Presents" Under the Game Freak logo not appearing where its supposed to.
 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
 * Original map border layout from the japanese version restored.
-* Translated Red and Green Pokédex entries.(Ported from FRLG)
+* Translated Red and Green Pokédex entries (Ported from FRLG).
-* Various censored text restored, relocalized or ported directly from FRLG
+* Various changed or censored text restored between R/G and International R/B Restored, Relocalized or ported from FRLG
 * The Gym Leader names in the Trainer Card restored.
-* The original monetary symbol (円) restored.
+* Japanese money symbol (円) and position restored.
-* Battle layout restored to its japanese form.
+* Battle Interface from the japanese version restored
-* Small Easter Eggs between versions.

 ## Screenshots